lpouillo/boxmodel/README.md

 Usage
 -----
 The IsotopicBoxModel is a basic engine that can be derived to build specific element model.
 It does not work by itself.
-You can run the demo by typing:
+You can run the demos located in src/ directory by typing:

     # Evolution of the iron ratio
-    execo-run FeSimple -ML
+    python FeSimple.py -ML
     # Evolution of the zinc ratio
-    execo-run ZnCalibration -ML
+    python ZnCalibration.py  -ML
     # Evolution of the zinc ratio for a given parameter range (Diet ratio variation)
-    execo-run ZnDietRatio -ML
+    python ZnDietRatio.py  -ML

 Demo
 ----